-Exhibit A "Surprisingly, we have not yet had a single confirmed fatality from somebody hiking or backpacking on the Kalalau Trail," says Alan Carpenter, an archaeologist for Hawaii State Parks.
-But there have been countless close calls: Hiking the trail with his daughter in 2006, a man slipped on an exposed section of trail and tumbled head-first down the slope, gaining speed as he neared the 300-foot cliff that would’ve dumped him into the surf.
+There have been at least two fatalities on the Kalalau Trail, and countless close calls: Hiking the trail with his daughter in 2006, a man slipped on an exposed section of trail and tumbled head-first down the slope, gaining speed as he neared the 300-foot cliff that would’ve dumped him into the surf.
 Lucky for him, his head smashed into a rock and arrested his fall.
 “The impact separated his nostrils from his face, but he survived,” says Carpenter.
 Falling rock is also a risk at the various waterfalls along the trail: At Hanakapi’ai Falls, Hanakoa Falls, and near the campground at Kalalau, tumbling water erodes the volcanic rock and occasionally loosens boulders from the chasm’s steep walls.
 On Oahu, the state closed Sacred Falls State Park after falling rocks near the cascades killed eight hikers, and Kauai, the oldest, most weathered of Hawaii’s islands, generally experiences even more erosion.
 Flash floods can turn the many small streams you cross into raging torrents.
 And the beaches you pass offer no relief from your trials: Nearly 100 swimmers have perished in the dangerous currents at Hanakapi’ai.